tilomitra/teach-me-product/markdown/3_Core/7_Opportunity-discovery.md

 ---
+Title: Problem exploration and opportunity assessment
 Author: Saksham Uppal
 Draft: true
-Excerpt: Learn how to explore the customer "problem", through understanding customer needs and behaviours, and assess opportunities.
+Excerpt: Learn how to explore the customer problem, through understanding customer needs and behaviours, and assess opportunities.
 ---